Quant-Insight/Qi_API/3.Use_Cases/Readme.md

 **Inputs:**

 * factor - list of factors.
-We recommend to use a maximum of 3 factors (e.g. ['ADXY', 'US GDP', 'Brent'])
+We recommend to use a maximum of 3 factors (e.g. ['USDCNH', 'China 5y CDS', 'JPY 1y Basis Swap'])
 * universe_asset_classes - universe asset class (e.g. 'Equity')
 * size - number of models to be in the result (e.g. 10)
 * date - 'date' (e.g. '2019-05-17')